lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

 Custom Cloud pic

+`pinetime-rust-mynewt` was created as a Learning Tool to understand what happens inside the firmware of a smartwatch

+Created for learning what's inside a smartwatch
+And make your own tweaks easier
+Not ready for daily use

+Integrate touch driver in Rust
+Not power efficient yet

+What has changed

+Evolved from Raspberry Pi
+To a simpler, more robust dev kit
+With cloud build and st link

+Druid piet and kurbo stack wasn't working
+Replaced by LVGL, the UI stack used by most pinetime firmware

+Windows support
+No traps

+Sharing and validating
+Remote PineTime

 Everybody wants a Daily Driver
 But do you know what's inside the Daily Driver?
 Consumer vs Prosumer